Slow Cooker Beef Goulash With Mushrooms & Gnocchi

 Instructions

 - In a large mixing bowl, add the diced beef, paprika, a generous pinch of salt and cracked black pepper.
-Toss until the beef is well coated.
-Then sprinkle over the plain flour and toss again to coat lightly.
-This will help thicken the sauce as it cooks.
+Toss until the beef is well coated.1.2 kg beef chuck steak, 2 tablespoons paprika, Salt, Pepper

 - To the slow cooker add the coated beef, followed by onions, garlic, tomato paste, passata, red wine vinegar, beef stock, and bay leaves.
 Stir everything together to combine.
-Cover and cook on low for 7–8 hours or high for 4–5 hours, until the beef is tender and the sauce has thickened slightly.
+Cover and cook on low for 7–8 hours or high for 4–5 hours, until the beef is tender and the sauce has thickened slightly.1.2 kg beef chuck steak, 3 brown onions, 4 garlic cloves, 2 tablespoons tomato paste, 700 ml passata, 1/3 cup red wine vinegar, 2 cups beef stock, 4 bay leaves

 - About 60 minutes before the end of cooking time, stir in the mushrooms.
-Cover and cook.
+Cover and cook.500 g gnocchi

 - Then stir in the fresh gnocchi, ensuring it’s submerged in the sauce.
 Cover and cook for the remaining 20–25 minutes, or until the gnocchi is soft and cooked through.

-- Remove the bay leaves, give everything a gentle final stir, and serve hot.
+- Remove the bay leaves, give everything a gentle final stir, and serve hot.4 bay leaves

 - Top with a spoonful of sour cream and a sprinkle of fresh parsley if desired.